School: School of Health Systems Studies

 Project work (4 credits)

-Application fees: Rs.
+Online Application Fees: Rs.
 1000 + Rs 30 (online transaction charges) to be paid along with application.

 The site works best on Firefox 30+ Google Chrome 45+ iOS Safari 8+ Internet Explorer 10+ Android 4.2+ Browser / Chrome Browser